 Imagine two young comedians – one in NY, the other, LA.
 Both are single, quirky, work nights, and constantly travel.
 They’ve spent years eating bottom ramen, clawing their way to top ramen.
 They read the same blogs, listen to the same podcasts, and though they’ve never met, their circle of friends is maybe one degree apart.
 Is it that hard to imagine both of them coming up with a similar premise or identical joke?
 Or, someone else, with a similar profile, doing it eventually?

 This concept is called “parallel thinking”.
 We could live in completely different countries and both be thinking about pastrami sandwiches.
 But if we’re doing it in the 1300’s, we’re inventors!
 Bread + meat.
 Genius!!

 The same thing applies to innovation.
 It’s even got a name: ‘multiple discovery’.
 It’s when parallel thinking actually leads to something useful”

-I probably won’t get them.
+I probably won’t get it.
 The reason is multiple discovery, which has been a staple of Western civilization.
 And it’s nearing overdrive.